Thayjes/Behavioral-Cloning/writeup_template.md

 * Normalized: Normalized the image pixel values to lie in the range -0.5 to 0.5.

 Here are some examples of augmented and preprocessed images:

 ![alt text][image3]

+Here is the histogram of steering angles after augmentation:

+![alt text][image4]

+And finally, the histogram of steering angles after dropping 40% of angles with absolute values <=0.01:

+![alt text][image5]

 After the collection process, I had X number of data points.
 I then preprocessed this data by ...